 Molecular dynamics simulations are used to study the dynamics of viral proteins, the conformational transitions of human proteins (e.g. Alzheimer Aβ-Amyloid), or the effect of covalent modifications on molecular recognition processes.
 Molecular modeling is used to generate the structure of isolated proteins or biomolecular complexes and provides the basis for a molecular understanding of mutational effects on protein stability and binding properties.
 In addition, sequence based methods are developed that allow an improved detection of functional linear interaction motifs.
 Such motifs play an important role for the interactions of numerous pathogens with the target molecules of their host.

 Specific interactions with host proteins are pivotal for a successful infection by a pathogen.
-This project focuses on the prediction and structural characterization of host-pathogen protein interactions using computational tools.
-The recognition processes either occur between short sequence motifs that bind complementary adapter modules or between pairs of globular protein domains.
-These types of interactions do not only differ from a structural point of view, but also with respect to the computational tools required for their prediction and analysis.
+Our research focuses on the prediction and structural characterization of host-pathogen protein interactions using computational tools.

 Protein conformational diseases are unique since they result from a drastic change in protein three-dimensional structure.
 Most often, the change in conformation involves a structural conversion from primarily α-helical conformation with good solubility to an insoluble β-sheet conformation.
 Cells have evolved mechanisms to clear these insoluble deposits; however, once clearance pathways are overloaded, these proteins are deposited in the form of insoluble intracellular inclusions or extracellular plaques.
 Protein deposits or aggregates are also hallmark of many neurodegenerative diseases.